grafana/grafana/docs/sources/enterprise/license/activate-aws-marketplace-license/activate-license-on-instance-outside-aws.md

-+++
+---
+aliases:
+  - ../../activate-aws-marketplace-license/activate-license-on-instance-outside-aws/
+description: Activate a Grafana Enterprise license from AWS on an instance deployed outside of AWS
+keywords:
+  - grafana
+  - enterprise
+  - aws
+  - marketplace
+  - activate
-title = "Activate a Grafana Enterprise license from AWS on an instance deployed outside of AWS" description = "Activate a Grafana Enterprise license from AWS on an instance deployed outside of AWS" keywords = ["grafana", "enterprise", "aws", "marketplace", "activate"] aliases = ["/docs/grafana/latest/enterprise/activate-aws-marketplace-license/activate-license-on-instance-outside-aws"] weight = 300
+title: Activate a Grafana Enterprise license from AWS on an instance deployed outside of AWS
-+++
+weight: 300
+---

 # Activate a Grafana Enterprise license from AWS on an instance deployed outside of AWS